RosalindFok/MGD4D/README.md

 ## 2. Train
 Platform: Beijing Super Cloud Computing Center - N32EA14P: `NVIDIA A100-PCIE-40GB * 8` <br>
-How to change the datasets: [the 'dataset' in 'class Configs' of 'config.py'](./config.py)
+How to change the datasets: the 'dataset' in 'class Configs' of [config.py](./config.py)

 ``` shell
 # conda enviorment